|

 AS [placement [indentation]]

-influences the location of the abstract on the cover sheet
+influences the location of the abstract on the cover page

 of a memorandum (see MT).
 COVER, by contrast, ignores